LASER-UMASS/AutomatedRepairApplicabilityData/README.md

 1. 185 defects of ManyBugs annotated with abstract parameters utilizing data from different project-specific bug tracking systems and ManyBugs benchmark available at http://repairbenchmarks.cs.umass.edu/.

-2. Reparability results and quality analysis results of 6 APR techniques - GenProg, TrpAutoRepair, AE, SPR, Prophet, and Kali.
+2. Repairability results and quality analysis results of 6 APR techniques - GenProg, TrpAutoRepair, AE, SPR, Prophet, and Kali.
 (Note: SPR, Prophet and Kali were evaluated on 105-subset of ManyBugs)

 Defects4j.csv contains: